python-discord/sir-lancebot/README.md

 !hallofact - Show the last posted Halloween fact

 ### Pull Returns Left
-Returns the number of pull requests a user has remaining in Hacktoberfest .prsleft - Show the number of pull returns left
+Returns the number of pull requests a user has remaining in Hacktoberfest. <br>
+.prsleft - Show the number of pull returns left

 ## Getting started